Category:Safe and Sound

 - Overall project completion date

-- Send an email to firstname.lastname@example.org when the plans are complete and stored in ProjectWise.
+- An email was sent to firstname.lastname@example.org when the plans were complete and stored in ProjectWise.

 Roadway Job Special Provisions (JSPs)